Getting Started

 tinmanpc (Geodata Processor)

-The 3rd-party libraries in this directory tree have been created using Visual Studio 2022, requiring Windows 7 or newer.
+Some 3rd-party libraries in this directory tree have been created using Visual Studio 2022, requiring Windows 7 or newer.
+These libraries may be replaced by newly built versions, at any time.

 Assimp - Open Asset Import Library